Lemoncode/webpack-by-sample/03 Misc/01 Linting/README.md

 ## Prerequisites

-Prerequisites, you will need to have nodejs installed in your computer.
+You will need to have nodejs installed in your computer.

 If you want to follow this step guides you will need to take as starting point sample _01 Styles/03 SASS_.

-## steps
+## Steps

-- `npm install` to install previous sample packages:
+- Run `npm install` to install packages from previous sample:

 ```
 npm install